sveawebpay/php-integration/README.md

 ...
 ```

+See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.CreateOrderBuilder.html" target="_blank">CreateOrderBuilder</a> for methods used to add row items to an order.

 ### 3.2 Order row items
 Order row, fee and discount items can be added to the order.
 Together the row items amount add up to the order total to pay.

-See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/WebPayItem.html" target="_blank">WebPayItem</a> class for methods used to build order row item objects.

-The following is an example showing how to instantiate and add an order row item to an order:

 ```php
 ...